 A: The Physical Activity Monitor, which consists of telephone interviews with a random sample of several thousand Canadians, includes Canadians from every province and territory.
 Collectively, these respondents represent "average" Canadians.

 The Capacity Surveys, also conducted every year, generally collect information by questionnaires mailed out to specific populations of interest.
 Each population's survey is updated every five years.
 In recent years, survey questionnaires have been mailed out to municipal administrators, school principals and workplace managers.
 The samples for these populations are drawn from available databases of these types of institutions.

-With the exception of the Physical Activity Longitudinal Survey, participants are chosen at random from the Canadian population.
+A: With the exception of the Physical Activity Longitudinal Survey, participants are chosen at random from the Canadian population.
 The random nature of the selection ensures that the predictions made from the data collected are valid.
 Over a long period of time, most Canadians will be approached to participate in a survey because samples used in different surveys are selected randomly.
 Most people cooperate willingly because they realize the importance of statistics in decision-making.
 The data collected help decision-makers to better serve your needs and your community.
-While you are free to refuse to participate at any time, looking for another respondent to replace you increases the costs of data collection.

 Q: Is my name attached to my responses?
 Can my answers be identified back to me?

 A: The data analyzed do not have any information that identifies respondents.
 The analysis data keep only general demographic information such as a respondent's age and province of residence so we can group the responses of people who belong to a certain group together.
 Data are only reported in this grouped format.
 These types of groupings are not enough to identify a respondent.

 Q: How long does it take to complete the surveys?